DrRoach/ImageLibrary/README.md

 ###Current Version
-In version 0.2 the user can select and deselect images and then submit them via a form.
+In version 0.3 the user can select and deselect images and then submit them via a form.
 They can also upload new images from their machine.
+They can also delete any previously uploaded images.

 ###Roadmap

 ####Version 1.0
 - [x] Select images
 - [x] Upload images
-- [ ] Delete images
+- [x] Delete images
 - [ ] Basic image editing